 What Can a Flexible Spending Account Be Used For?

-Given the contribution limits and forfeiture rules of flexible spending accounts, FSA account holders usually want to be careful about calculating how much money they might actually be able to use—otherwise, significant amounts of their paycheck might end up right back in their employers’ hands.
+Given the contribution limits and forfeiture rules of flexible spending accounts, FSA account holders usually want to be careful about calculating how much money they might be able to use — otherwise, significant amounts of their paycheck might end up right back in their employers’ hands.

-FSA funds are also ineligible to be used for health insurance premiums or long-term care coverage and expenses, which may affect those with chronic illnesses or disabilities.
+FSA funds are also ineligible to be used for health insurance premiums (though you can use them for deductibles and copays) or long-term care coverage and expenses, which may affect those with chronic illnesses or disabilities.

 There are, however, a wide range of procedures and healthcare services that FSA funds can be used to cover, including dental expenses.